rex-mack/Mandelbrot-Set/README.md

 Run using:
  - ./mandelbrot

-## To Do
- - change zoom factor to 2^(x/4) or something similar
- - add filters for more color!
- - redo project to be web based

- ### Optimization
- - reuse values for move
- - reuse values for zoom
- - reuse values for changeImageSize
- - change double to long double or other type
- - do the mandelbrot iterations in parallel

 ## Original Project
 The original program is in the folder "Origonal_Project".
 This was the project that I completed in school, which I will leave here as inspiration for the next version.
 The current images are from that project, but hopefully soon I will have the next version working!